Call for Papers

-The 2nd Annual Conference of Computational Literary Studies (CCLS2023) will take place on June 1-3, 2022, at the Technical University of Darmstadt.
+The 2nd Annual Conference of Computational Literary Studies (CCLS2023) will take place on June 1-2, 2022, at the Technical University of Darmstadt.
 Participants who cannot participate in person will be given the opportunity of attending virtually.
-More details about the conference organization will be communicated in December 2021.
+More details about the conference organization will be communicated.

 Editors: Evelyn Gius, Christof Schöch, Peer Trilcke